iPad vs iPad Pro: Which is Right for You?

 Anyone who is serious about looking for a tablet that can replace your laptop should look long and hard at the iPad Pro.
 It’s an excellent device and, so long as you know what you’re getting into, you won’t regret your decision.
 It’s better for both media consumption and creation, and it’s easily our pick for the best tablet on the market today.

 But that doesn’t mean you should buy it.
 In fact, above all else, you should consider exactly what you’re going to use an iPad for?
 Are you buying it to watch Netflix or YouTube and browse the web in the morning?
 Sure, an improved display and better speakers will enhance the experience, but the display on the standard iPad is by no means bad, and a set of Bluetooth speakers for less than $50 from Amazon can replace the need for stereo sound in your tablet.

 There’s also the matter of the elephant in the room.
-As we update this guide, the 2020 iPad Air has yet to ship, but it promises to bring most of the iPad Pro enhancements to a lower price point than ever before.
+The 2020 iPad Air offers most of the iPad Pro enhancements to a lower price point than ever before.
 While the new iPad Air does lack the 120Hz display, tri-camera layout with flash, and FaceID, its design is much cleaner than the entry-level iPad, and it brings USB-C and stereo sound for just $599.

 Though it may not be the most exciting choice on the market, if you need an iPad right now, you should drop the $329 on the standard iPad.
 Most users will find it reliable, fun, and a good value for what they get in return.
 Even those who want to upgrade to something a bit flashier will be well served by the iPad Air—not the Pro.